ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 Here, `:out` refers to the interface of the outgoing message.
 The second argument denotes the incoming messages (which can be typed) as a tuple.
-Therefore make sure that it has a trailing `,` when there is a single message coming in. `m_π` is shorthand for "the incoming message on interface `π`".
+Therefore make sure that it has a trailing `,` when there is a single message coming in. `m_π` is shorthand for _the incoming message on interface `π`_.
 As we will see later, the structured approximation update rule for incoming message from `π` will have `q_π` as parameter.

 The second rule is also straightforward; if `π` is a `PointMass` and therefore fixed, the outgoing message will be `MyBernoulli(π)`: